 For a decent sized fluffy omelet, use 3 large eggs (3 egg whites and 2 egg yolks).

 Omelets are a great way to use up whatever cheese, herbs, meats and vegetables you have on hand!
-There is an infinite number of flavor and ingredient combinations to personalize a fluffy omelet.
-Try experimenting with different combinations of ingredients until you create an omelet that is perfect for you!
+There is an infinite number of flavor and ingredient combinations to personalize a fluffy egg omelet.
+Try experimenting with different combinations of ingredients until you create a dish that is perfect for you!

 - Bell Peppers